Solar Renewable Energy Certificate Overview:

 As a PV system produces power, that energy is recorded by a revenue meter.
 That data is then sent to PJM-EIS’ Generation Attribute Tracking System, which validates the data and issues SRECs to system owners.
 From there, SREC owners can sell their certificates to utility companies as part of the state’s renewable portfolio standard.

 The pricing for SRECs varies depending on the specified market and state.
 Below is a map indicating which states contain SREC markets:

 SRECs are the product of government regulations known as renewable portfolio standards or RPS.
 These standards are state-by-state laws that dictate specified renewable energy requirements for businesses and private residencies.
 Depending on the state, a percentage of electricity usage must come from renewable resources, often from photovoltaic solar systems.
 The market for SRECs is enormous because even businesses that do not have a source of renewable energy must still meet their state’s RPS.
-Below is a table which shows SREC prices for 2020:
+Below is a table which shows SREC prices as of August 2022:

 SRECs are traded at varying price points for a number of reasons.
 In states such as New Jersey and Massachusetts, the supply of renewable energy is not as prevalent in other states, therefore driving demand up and subsequently raising the price per SREC.
 SREC market prices can also be affected by a lack of fines for not submitting SRECs.
 Some states do not provide enough financial pressure on customers to adhere to RPS regulations.

 How Can SRECS Help Your Business?